ducnguyenhuu26/RSS-WS/poe-world-implementation-docs/complex_prd.md

         c.
 The compiled expert function is executed via the `ExpertExecutorProtocol`, which **mutates** the attributes of the copied state in-place.
         d.  **Crucially, the expert assigns `RandomValues` objects to attributes, not primitive values** (e.g., `state.player.inventory.wood = RandomValues(values=np.array([1]))`).
 This mutated state copy, containing probabilistic attribute values, is the expert's output distribution.

+    2.  **Noise Addition and Unmodified Attributes:** After expert execution, the system performs two critical transformations:
+        *   **Noise Addition**: Expert functions create "sharp" `RandomValues` containing only their preferred values.
+These are expanded using `add_noise_to_full_domain()` to cover all possible values, with non-preferred values receiving very low log-probabilities (e.g., -10.0).
-    2.  **Handle Unmodified Attributes:** For a given expert, any attribute it did *not* modify is assigned a uniform `RandomValues` distribution over all its possible values.
-This signifies that the expert has no opinion on that attribute's outcome.
+        *   **Uniform Distributions**: For attributes an expert did *not* modify, the system assigns uniform `RandomValues` distributions over all possible values, signifying the expert has no opinion.
-        *   **Discretization:** For continuous float values in the Crafter state (e.g., `hunger`), these must first be discretized into a fixed integer range (e.g., `0-1000`) before a uniform distribution can be created.
+        *   **Discretization**: For continuous float values in the Crafter state (e.g., `hunger`), these must first be discretized into a fixed integer range (e.g., `0-1000`) before distributions can be created.
 The system must define these ranges and discretization rules.

-    3.  **Combine Distributions (PoE Step):** The model constructs the final distribution for each attribute of the next state.
+    3.  **Combine Distributions (PoE Step):** The model constructs the final distribution for each attribute of the next state through matrix multiplication.
 For a single attribute (e.g., `player.inventory.wood`):
         a.
 It gathers the `RandomValues` objects for this attribute from *all* experts (including the uniform distributions from experts that didn't modify it).
         b.
-It creates a final `RandomValues` object.
-Its `logscores` are the **weighted sum of the `logscores` from each expert's `RandomValues` object.** This is the PoE formula applied in log-space.
+It creates a matrix where each row represents possible values and each column represents an expert's log-probabilities for those values.
+        c.
+The final combined log-scores are computed as: `combined_logscores = logscores_matrix.T @ expert_weights`, where the expert weights are the learned per-expert parameters.
+        d.
+This matrix multiplication implements the PoE formula in log-space, creating a final `RandomValues` object for the attribute.

     4.  **Instantiate Next State:** The final symbolic `next_state` is constructed by calling the `sample()` method on the final `RandomValues` object for every attribute, creating a new `MetadataT` instance.